Budibase/website/content/blog/web-application-development/index.md

    3. **Backend**

       Building your backend is one of the toughest parts of the web application development process.
-The primary functions of the backend is to provide HTTP endpoints for your frontend (remember CRUD!), authenticate users, athorization, and to serve the frontend.
+The primary functions of the backend is to provide HTTP endpoints for your frontend (remember CRUD!), authenticate users, authorization, and to serve the frontend.

 ### 7. Test your web application